You signed up for a gym membership - Great! But now what?

 Common Workout Mistakes & How to Avoid Them

-Find a support system or community to keep you accountableworking out with friends
+Find a support system or community to keep you accountable

 To surround yourself with other people trying to live a healthier lifestyle, you’re better able to find the motivation to keep yourself on track.